-The life of a ten-year-old girl is shattered by two drunken and remorseless young men.
-The mostly white town reacts with shock and horror at the inhuman crime.
-Until her black father acquires an assault rifle--and takes justice into his own outraged hands.
+The life of a ten-year-old black girl is shattered by two drunken and remorseless white men.
+The mostly white town of Clanton in Ford County, Mississippi, reacts with shock and horror at the inhuman crime—until the girl’s father acquires an assault rifle and takes justice into his own hands.

-For ten days, as burning crosses and the crack of sniper fire spread through the streets of Clanton, the nation sits spellbound as young defense attorney Jake Brigance struggles to save his client’s life...and then his own...
+For ten days, as burning crosses and the crack of sniper fire spread through the streets of Clanton, the nation sits spellbound as defense attorney Jake Brigance struggles to save his client’s life—and then his own.

 Under the Cover